 We need to first come up with something as intuitive using ATM/Debit cards.

 Imagine if your bank told you that, “if you forgot your Debit card PIN, you loose access to all your money with zero hope of recovering it how ever large a sum of money it would be".

 If the above was the case, I don’t think any one would use debit cards.

 It is simply not reliable & safe for responsible institutions & individuals to deploy smart contracts on blockchains like Ethereum.

-Due to the blockchains having an immutable and unpredictable state.
-Smart contracts deployed on such a platform are also expected to suffer from immutable bugs & unpredictable events.
+Due to the blockchain having an immutable and unpredictable state, Smart contracts deployed on such a platform are also expected to suffer from immutable bugs & unpredictable events.